jksonar/terraform_doc/statefile/consul_acl.md

 You can restrict the `web-ui-policy` to specific namespaces, datacenters, or paths to limit access further.

 ---

+# 3. What is the Consul ACL bootstrap command used for?

 The `consul acl bootstrap` command is used to initialize the ACL system in a Consul cluster.
 It generates a special **bootstrap token** with full administrative privileges, allowing you to manage ACLs and configure the system after enabling ACLs.